RobSpectre/Talks-Old/Bleed For Speed: Rapid Protoyping with Django/README.md

     - Django experience
     - Agenda
         - Why Django for prototyping?
-        - Environment setup
+        - Development
-        - Project setup
+        - Deployment
+        - My Favorite Reusable Apps
         - Testing
-        - My Favorite Reusable Apps
 - What is rapid prototyping?
     - Prototypes are sketches in code
     - More useful than mockups because you compel key UX and